eldoghry/FoodDeliveryApp/docs/use-cases/manage-order.md

 9. The system displays the delivery details, including the current delivery location.
 The customer can update the location or add a new one, and the system updates it accordingly.
 10. The customer selects a payment method.
 If they choose a credit card or Visa, they enter the necessary card details.
 11. If the customer does not select a payment method and wants to use the application’s wallet, the amount is deducted directly from the wallet.
 If the wallet balance is insufficient, the customer can recharge it or pay the remaining amount using a credit card or Visa.
-12. The customer can apply a coupon or voucher if available.
-The system validates it and updates the receipt accordingly.
-13. After selecting the delivery location, payment method, and reviewing the final order summary, the "Execute Order" button is enabled.
+12. After selecting the delivery location, payment method, and reviewing the final order summary, the "Execute Order" button is enabled.
 The customer clicks on it to proceed to the **Payment Verification** screen for secure payment processing.
-14. On the **Payment Verification** screen:
+13. On the **Payment Verification** screen:
     - An OTP is sent via SMS to the phone number linked to the customer's credit card or Visa.
     - The customer enters the OTP.
     - If the entered OTP matches the sent code and the account has sufficient funds, the payment is completed, and the order amount is deducted.
 The customer is then redirected to the **Order Tracking** screen.
     - If the OTP is incorrect, the payment is declined, and the customer can re-enter the correct code or request a new OTP.
     - If the OTP is correct but the account balance is insufficient, the payment is rejected, and a message is sent to the customer explaining the reason.
 The customer is then redirected back to the **Order Summary** screen.
-15. After successful payment, the customer is redirected to the **Order Tracking** page.
+14. After successful payment, the customer is redirected to the **Order Tracking** page.
     - The system searches for a delivery person to accept the request.
     - Once a delivery person is assigned, the order is sent to the restaurant for preparation.
     - When the restaurant completes the preparation, the delivery person picks up the order and delivers it to the customer.
     - The customer can track the order status at each stage:
       **"Delivery person assigned," "Order is ready," "Delivery person is on the way,"** and **"Order delivered."**
     - The customer can also track the delivery person's real-time location on the map.
-16. Upon receiving the order, the system saves the order details, allowing the customer to access them later for reordering or issue resolution.
+15. Upon receiving the order, the system saves the order details, allowing the customer to access them later for reordering or issue resolution.
 The customer is then redirected to the **Order Summary** screen, displaying the final status: **"Order Delivered."**
-17. After receiving the order, the customer can rate the delivery person and restaurant or submit a complaint if there is an issue with the order.
+16. After receiving the order, the customer can rate the delivery person and restaurant or submit a complaint if there is an issue with the order.

 **Postcondition**:
 - **order Status Updated**:
 	- The restaurant order is either in a "Delivery person found,", "Order is ready"  , "Delivery person is on the way," or "Order delivered" state, depending on the actions taken by the restaurant and the delivery person.
-.
 - **Notification Sent**:
 	- notification is sent to the customer each time the order status changes to keep them updated on its progress.